Community Right-to-Know (CRTK)

 History and Purpose

-All facilities within the geographic boundaries of the Municipality Of Anchorage are required to evaluate the hazard of the chemicals, and any substances or materials, used stored or sold on their site and file a Tier II form annually to the Anchorage Fire Department with a copy to ADEC.
+All facilities within the geographic boundaries of the Municipality of Anchorage are required to evaluate the hazard of the chemicals, and any substances or materials, used stored or sold on their site and file a Tier II form annually to the Anchorage Fire Department with a copy to ADEC.
 Alaska State Statute Title 29 outlines the requirements and establishes the authority for the Municipality of Anchorage in implementing a CRTK program.
-Anchorage Municipal Code Chapter 16 outlines the reporting requirements for the Municipality Of Anchorage.
-Click Here for Alaska State Statute Title 29 and click here for Municipal Code Chapter 16 .
+Anchorage Municipal Code Chapter 16 outlines the reporting requirements for the Municipality of Anchorage.